Keeping an open mind

 Read more how to work inventively and effectively

-It is recommended to place a backup copy on the internet (User files
+It is highly recommended to place a backup copy on the internet (User files

 ) or on a portable disk such as a floppy or USB drive.
-Computer crashes are not unheard of.
-SVN
+Computer crashes are not unheard of. version control system

 Periodically verify that your movie plays back correctly.
 Desyncs

 may occur, depending on the game and emulator.